 - The grounds, pools and facilities of the recreation area shall be maintained in neat, clean and well-kept condition. - Temperatures in the swimming pool shall be maintained at a level not to exceed 88 degrees; temperature in the therapy pool shall be maintained at 102 degrees. - No glassware of any kind shall be used around the pool area. - All guests, except family house guests, must be accompanied at all times by a resident member, and are subject to all the rules and regulations listed.
 Children (guests) under the age of sixteen must be accompanied by and be under the supervision of an adult. - Running, roughhousing in or around the pool is prohibited.
-Residents and their guests' use of the pool must not interfere with the use of the pool by other residents and guests. - No pets of any kind are permitted in the recreation area unless part of a Board sanctioned social function. - Gates to the area must be closed and locked after entering or leaving the area. - Keys to the recreation area remain the property of the members and are not to be given to any person other than to those who are house guests for a limited time. - After any use of the Ramada facilities, the area, including range and ovens must be left in neat, clean and usable condition.
+Residents and their guests' use of the pool must not interfere with the use of the pool by other residents and guests. - No pets of any kind are permitted in the recreation area unless part of a Board sanctioned social function, or as allowed by state or federal regulations allowing service animals in the aid of disability. - Gates to the area must be closed and locked after entering or leaving the area. - Keys to the recreation area remain the property of the members and are not to be given to any person other than to those who are house guests for a limited time. - After any use of the Ramada facilities, the area, including range and ovens must be left in neat, clean and usable condition.
 Users must be sure to turn off all lights, ovens, and range before leaving the area.

 - Member complaints, criticisms or suggestions must be submitted to the Board of Directors, in person or in writing (signed by the member).
-Complaints or criticisms should be accompanied by the member's suggestions or recommendation for improvement. - All Association members have the responsibility, and should have the desire, to assist in every way to maintain our properties and to keep them in good repair and condition.
-Members who note violations or happen to see large groups using any of the facilities who may not be entitled to do so (no previous posting to the www.villamonterey3.org Ramada Reservation) should promptly notify a Board Member so that action, if required, maybe taken.
+Complaints or criticisms should be accompanied by the member's suggestions or recommendation for improvement. - All Association members have the responsibility to assist in maintaining our properties and keeping them in good repair and condition.
+Members who note violations or happen to see large groups using any of the facilities who may not be entitled to do so (no previous posting to the www.villamonterey3.org Ramada Reservation) should promptly notify a Board Member so that action may be taken, if required.